PoulomiTarania/Bigdata_with_AWS/README.md

 ![image](https://github.com/PoulomiTarania/Bigdata_with_AWS/assets/60750648/8025fae5-4411-43f5-825a-51e720cdb07a)
 Overall, these visualizations provide a comprehensive and efficient way to understand fire incident types and their patterns in NYC.

-### CONCLUSION:
+### KEY TAKEAWAYS:
-After analyzing the data related to fire incidents in NYC over the past 20 years, we can draw several conclusions.
-Overall, this analysis provides valuable insights into the frequency and types of fire incidents in NYC over the past 20 years.
-The visualizations presented in this project offer a quick overview of the data and can be used by various stakeholders to make informed decisions about resource allocation, training, and strategy development.
+After analyzing the data related to fire incidents in NYC over the past 20 years, we can draw the following takeaways -
-Thank you!
+•	Fire incidents spiked in 2013 and 2018, with a sharp drop in 2021 due to the 'starfire_incident_id' column anomaly in the dataset.
+•	Brooklyn and Manhattan lead in incidents, with higher engine deployment suggesting potentially more serious incidents.
+•	The prevalence of EMS/Link Medical as a dominant alarm source underscores the substantial impact of medical emergencies in contributing to reported incidents.
+•	Brooklyn boasts the fastest response time, while Bronx and Queens lag.